If you have decided to change loan programs, contact your Loan Administrator to discuss your options.

 Typically, the monthly payment includes the principal and interest of the loan, also known as P&I. In addition, you will need to pay taxes and insurance, which vary based on location and other factors.

-We currently offer refinance mortgages in 20 U.S. states, including District of Columbia.
 CT, MD, MA, NJ, DC, OR, GA, PA, KY, MO, TN, IL, WA, IN, CA, NH, NC, VA, CO, NY

 A fixed-rate mortgage is a home loan that has a constant interest rate for the life of the loan.
 Fixed-rate mortgages are typically offered in 10-, 15-, and 30-year terms—giving homebuyers the security of a predictable monthly payment.
 Shorter-term fixed-rate loans typically carry the lowest interest rates and are more desirable if you're comfortable handling a larger monthly payment.